-Affirmative Determination: In the event of an affirmative determination, the Secretary will also decide whether the Department of the Interior will serve as the Dam Removal Entity.
+Affirmative Determination: In the event of an affirmative determination, the Secretary will also decide whether the Department of the Interior or a non-federal entity will serve as the DRE.
 California and Oregon will provide notice to the Secretary and other parties within 60 days whether each state concurs with the affirmative determination.
 In its concurrence decision, each state will consider whether: (i) significant impacts identified in its environmental review can be avoided or mitigated as provided under state law; and (ii) facilities removal will be completed within the state cost cap.
-If the Secretary selects a non-federal Dam Removal Entity, the states would also decide whether to concur with that selection.
+If the Secretary selects a non-federal DRE, the states would also decide whether to concur with that selection.